lifs-tools/pygoslin/README.md

 ```

-Be aware, that this method is subsequencially using all available parsers until the first parser hits a lipid name.
-Currently, three parsers are available, namely:
+Be aware, that this method is subsequencially using all available grammars until a lipid name can be described by the first grammar.
+Currently, three grammars are available, namely:
 ```
-GoslinParser
+Goslin
-GoslinFragmentParser
+GoslinFragment
-LipidMapsParser
+LipidMaps
 ```

-To use a specific parser, you can use the following code:
+To use a specific grammar / parser, you can use the following code:

 ```